Movietone Act:

 Paramount Publix Corporation.
 1 reel.

 Based on the 1902 song by George Evans, with lyrics by Ren Shields.
 A large group of animals stroll down the street to go to the park.
-Even the food, clothes, and other items leave the stores to join in the fun.
+Even the food, clothes, and other items leave the stores to join the fun.

 Murray is the voice of the hippopotamus who gulps down the mice jumping into the lake.
-He also introduces the bouncing ball: "Ha ha, good old summertime!
-We'll never tire of that old favorite.
-Let's try it, what do you say?
-Just follow the ball and sing out loud.
-Now, everybody, here we go."
+He also introduces the bouncing ball (per dialog sheet):

 Talkartoons: